getify/You-Dont-Know-JS/async & performance/ch4.md

 // 1 9 33 105 321 969
 ```

+**Note:** This manual `for` approach is certainly uglier than the ES6 `for..of` loop syntax, but its advantage is that it affords you the opportunity to pass in values to the `next(..)` calls if necessary.

 In addition to making your own *iterators*, many built-in data structures in JS (as of ES6), like `array`s, also have default *iterators*:

 ```js